Oils have long been used in skincare and there's a good reason for that! Here's what you should know.

 Lavender Essential Oil — acne and blemish-prone skin, aging skin, reducing scarring, dry skin

 Lavender essential oil should be part of every routine!
 It smells amazing, helps you relax and it helps your body adapt to stress, and it has great benefits for the skin, obvs.
-Lavender essential oil is a powder anti-inflammatory, helps speed the healing of wounds, and increase collagen production.
+Lavender essential oil is a powder anti-inflammatory, helps speed the healing of wounds, and increases collagen production.
 This is why it’s so is great for aging, mature skin, as well as blemish-prone skin.

 Tea Tree Essential Oil — acne and blemish-prone skin